Minimal and nearly minimal measure expansions in connected unimodular groups: Introduction

+We did not try to optimize the constant $\eta$ of Theorem~\ref{thm: maingap} in this paper.
 One may compare Theorem~\ref{thm: maingap} with expansion gaps for finite sets.
 The latter problem is well studied, which is initialed by Helfgott~\cite{Helfgott08} where he proved an expansion gap in $\mathrm{SL}_2(\mathbb Z/p\mathbb Z)$.
 Results on the expansions for finite sets are one of the main ingredients in proving many of spectral gap results.
-For example, the result by Helfgott is largely used in the proof by Bourgain and Gamburd~\cite{BG08,BG12}. de Saxc\'e proved in \cite{de15} an expansion gap results in simple Lie groups, which is used in the later proof of spectral gap results~\cite{Bde16,BAG17}.
-For more background in this direction we refer the reader to \cite{Breuillard18,Tao-expansion}.
+For example, the result by Helfgott is largely used in the proof by Bourgain and Gamburd~\cite{BG08,BG12}.
+De Saxc\'e proved in \cite{de15} an expansion gap results in simple Lie groups, which is used in the later proof of spectral gap results~\cite{Bde16,BAG17}.
+For more background in this direction, we refer the reader to \cite{Breuillard18,Tao-expansion}.